Hip Hop News

 share close

-Louisiana rapper Hurricane Chris is taking shots at over what he sees as a major disrespect to his hometown.
+Louisiana rapper Hurricane Chris is taking shots at 50 Cent over what he sees as a major disrespect to his hometown.
 On Sunday, August 18th, the Shreveport native went on Instagram to air out his grievances against the hip-hop mogul, claiming that 50 Cent hosted an event in Shreveport without booking a single Louisiana artist.
 In a lengthy video and caption, Chris didn’t hold back, accusing 50 Cent’s team of being out of touch with the community and using the city for their own gain.

-In his IG post, —whose real name is Christopher Dooley Jr.—called out 50 Cent directly, saying that the people around him are from New York and have no understanding of what Shreveport needs.
+In his IG post, Hurricane Chris—whose real name is Christopher Dooley Jr.—called out 50 Cent directly, saying that the people around him are from New York and have no understanding of what Shreveport needs.
 Chris believes these people are keeping local talent out of the picture while 50 Cent and his crew reap the benefits of the city’s resources.
 He didn’t hesitate to challenge 50 to let him show the real struggles of the community.

 Chris wrote, “The people around @50cent are from New York even the ones who live in Shreveport.
 They are attempting to gatekeep a person who could’ve really made a difference.
 I challenge you to let me show you our community and the things that the rotten people around you have hidden.
 We are the fourth worst-educated state in America, murder happens daily, and our youth is lost.
 None of the people around you know what the city needs, not even the fake non-profits, but that’s another story.
 We love you, but you have been led wrong by people with no community outreach except downtown.
 Your pint man can’t name the neighborhoods in my city.
 I know you’re smart, bro.
 Everybody’s using you.
 You mess with cats like @tonyyayo and OG @unclemurda—you gotta be 100.”